Upper level course Equivalency

 Transcript Evaluator, (956) 882-8295 or by e-mail at email@example.com

 Regular undergraduate academic credit may be transferred from another institution if:

-- the courses for which credit is sought are appropriate and applicable to program offered by UTB and TSC
+- The courses for which credit is sought are appropriate and applicable to program offered by UTB

 Courses which do not transfer include:

 - Pre-college course such as remedial reading, developmental reading, speed reading, remedial science and orientation